Norman Dyhrenfurth: The Eiger Sanction

 Dyhrenfurth was the chief technical advisor for the 1975 Clint Eastwood movie The Eiger Sanction.
 Experienced mountaineers including Mike Hoover, Dougal Haston and Hamish MacInnes were also part of the team.

 Five Days One Summer

 Dyhrenfurth was second unit director and technical advisor for the 1982 film Five Days One Summer, starring Sean Connery.

 Legacy

 In 1974, Dyhrenfurth received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Lowell Thomas at a ceremony in Salt Lake City.

 In 1988, Dyhrenfurth was awarded the Tenzing Norgay Award, given by The Explorers Club.

+He died in Salzburg, Austria, at the age of 99 in 2017.